G.I. Joe: The Rise of Cobra: Visual effects

-Six visual effects companies worked in The Rise of Cobra, the most prominent being Digital Domain, which handled the Paris action sequences and the opening convoy sequence.
+Six visual effects companies worked on The Rise of Cobra, the most prominent being Digital Domain, which handled the Paris action sequences and the opening convoy sequence.
 For the Eiffel Tower destruction, special software was written for depicting how the crumbling metal works.
 To create the digital Eiffel Tower, the technicians had access to the original building plans, and built a digital model so complex that it could not fit in a single computer file.
 For the nanomites, designers used two proprietary software applications for their depiction—one made by Digital Domain, and another by Prime Focus VFX, which also created tools to generate 3-D cloud and sky environments for the aerial scenes.
 Many scenarios were almost fully developed by CGI, such as the landing platform of the Pit, the Cobra ice caves, and the final underwater battle.
 As for the sound effects themselves, only one is considered popular and isn't instantly recognizable.
 When the pulse cannon fires upon the main submarine during the polar assault, the sound of a program de-resolution from the 1982 cult movie classic TRON can be heard.

 Music

-The film is composed and conducted by Alan Silvestri, who reunited with director Stephen Sommers to record his score with a 90-piece ensemble of the Hollywood Studio Symphony at the scoring stages at Sony and Fox.
+The film is composed by Alan Silvestri, who reunited with director Stephen Sommers to record his score with a 90-piece ensemble of the Hollywood Studio Symphony at the scoring stages at Sony and Fox.
 A soundtrack album of the score was released by Varèse Sarabande Records on August 4, 2009.